Automakers Rev Up Subscription Services

 - Audi’s new Function on Demand subscription, available on some 2021 models, allows owners to purchase navigation features, including satellite views and natural speech and handwriting recognition, via the myAudi app for vehicles without factory-installed navigation.
 Cost: $85/month or $850/year.

 “This is absolutely the future, no doubt about it,” said Tom Voelk, an automotive journalist, contributor to The New York Times, and publisher of DRIVEN car reviews.
 “They’re in the business to make money, and those service fees can add up quickly.”

 Paul Eisenstein, publisher and editor-in-chief of online automotive magazine TheDetroitBureau.com, agrees: “One of the advantages of a subscription—which so many other businesses, particularly in communications and entertainment know—is that you’ve got a customer hooked month after month, year after year.
 It’s a constant revenue stream.”

 Manufacturers say the subscription model allows them to meet the diverse needs of their customers.

-Jason Levine, executive director of the Center for Auto Safety, said he believes all available vehicle safety features should be working full time to protect everyone on the road, and should not be subject to “a monthly ransom” that should have been part of a vehicle’s initial cost.
+Jason Levine, former executive director of the Center for Auto Safety, said he believes all available vehicle safety features should be working full time to protect everyone on the road and should not be subject to “a monthly ransom” that should have been part of a vehicle’s initial cost.

 “It is hard to believe that any responsible automaker would condition driver and passenger safety on the purchase of a subscription, given the inequitable safety outcomes that will inevitably result,” Levine told Checkbook.
 “No one should be put at risk of death or serious injury, or put others at risk, because they choose not to add $15.99 per month at the time of lease or purchase.
 Safety should never be optional.”